The Bogen International Graduate Program

-- Graduating from an undergraduate program in economics from Israel or abroad with a final grade equivalent to at least 88 at the Hebrew University standards.
+- An undergraduate degree in economics from Israel or abroad, with a final grade equivalent to at least 88 at the Hebrew University standards.

 Candidates who did not graduate from the Hebrew University must provide:

 1. Syllabi of required courses